The rise and fall: An asset analysis of the rebels contesting the Karnataka by-polls

 S T Somashekhar: From Rs 5.5 crore in 2018 to Rs 8 crore in 2019, he is contesting the elections from Yeshwantpura.

-D Sudhkar: In 2018, he was worth RS 15 crore and in 2019 it is Rs 17.5 crore.
+D Sudhkar: In 2018, he was worth Rs 15 crore and in 2019 it is Rs 17.5 crore.
 He is contesting from the Chikkaballapura seat.

 Srimant Patil: The candidate for the Kagwad assembly constituency has seen a decrease in assets from Rs 54 crore in 2018 to Rs 30 crore in 2019.